jballas/120-work/hw-11/readme.md

 As a result, I felt like was mimicking Dr. Musick's code a lot more.
 I wasn't figuring out how to make the Array; I was just changing the names of it from dudes to bucket.
 I was copying the `for()` loops in `setup()` and `draw()` with my variables.
 Then I put in an `.frame()` because that's how I would call the specific methods I was creating for my popcorn.

 Where was the code my own?
-When I tackled the math, and this I ran into a particular problem that took up all my time and was terribly frustrating.
+I suppose it was inside the funtions.
+And especially when I tried to tackle the math.
+This I ran into a particular problem that took up all my time and was terribly frustrating.
 I never really came to a satisfying conclusion with my code, instead I compromised.

 ## Problems or Issues this week